How I learned to stop yawning and love the Zoom Room

 I can hide a yawn by turning off my camera, but that is the very thing I want to avoid.
 After two years of teaching online in a variety of formats and structures, one thing that I’ve realized is that when the camera is off, people may be long gone—or at least disengaged.

 Disengagement has many non-faces, and sometimes they’re unavoidable: you must attend to a physical need or a child, or a cat—or all three.
 Perhaps you have a technical issue with your camera or internet connection, or maybe you’re just camera-shy.

 But sometimes someone joins Zoom and then gets distracted by Slack or email or Twitter.
 They lose the thread of the program, and then they tell themselves a familiar lie: “It’s OK—I’ll just watch the recording.”
 Even worse, sometimes they stay connected and just get bored—fatigued by the static environment.
 They lose touch with us and the topic and then they might as well not be there.
 Is this you?

 Well, two years on, I can safely say that our virtual training classes are here to stay.
 People appreciate not having to leave their houses to attend.
 Even our premier training—Proposal Writing Boot Camp—is now fully virtual, with a self-paced component and two hours of face-to-face engagement for three weeks.
-To subvert the issue of a faceless sea, our Network Engagement team follows several practices to make it (and all our trainings) as engaging as virtually possible.
+To subvert the issue of a faceless sea, our team follows several practices to make it (and all our trainings) as engaging as virtually possible.